GeoIoan/QuizBallApp/README.md

 - **Serilog.AspNetCore (Version 7.0.0)**: Integration of Serilog for structured logging within ASP.NET Core.
 - **Swashbuckle.AspNetCore (Version 6.5.0)**: Library for generating Swagger/OpenAPI documentation, enhancing the API's accessibility and documentation.

-With this comprehensive technology stack and architectural approach, Quizball promises an engaging and customizable quiz gaming experience, further elevated by a future-enhanced frontend developed using the Angular framework.
+With this comprehensive technology stack and architectural approach, Quizball promises an engaging and customizable quiz gaming experience.

 Thank you for exploring Quizball!

-*Doc comments will be added soon!